Chart Color Schemes

 Population

-Population growth drivers in Corlette are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Corlette are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Corlette's population is estimated at around 5,712 people.
-This reflects an increase of 13 individuals since the 2021 Census, which reported a population of 5,699 people.
-The change was inferred from AreaSearch's estimation of the resident population at 5,677 following examination of the latest ERP data release by ABS in June 2024 and an additional validated new address since the Census date.
-This level of population equates to a density ratio of 1,910 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 98.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Corlette statistical area (Lv2) is around 5,674, reflecting a decrease of 25 people since the 2021 Census.
+This decline represents a 0.4% change from the previous population count of 5,699.
+AreaSearch's estimation of the resident population as 5,627, following examination of the latest ERP data release by the ABS in June 2024, and an additional validated new address since the Census date, supports this decrease.
+This results in a population density ratio of 1,897 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 98.0% of overall population gains during recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population